briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 TODO

+NOW - explain
+- we have direct feedback
+- external adaptation, doesn't have an effect on NC
+- but there is something that does have an effect. other paper ONLY looked at that, so a first step would be to layer in a pure nc component.
+- Future: interesting to make explicit the external environment,

 > The setup of the circular chromosome and circular fitness implications is mathematically neat - however, it seems like a very specific set of assumptions about gene/environment interactions (for example, only when the modulus of L/A is non-zero) and one always worries about the generality of insights based on such a specific system.
 Can the authors provide any more information about where these assumptions might be met in nature, and/or what range of conditions or assumptions are needed for their insights to hold.